citizenfx/natives/PED/SetEnableHandcuffs.md

 local function whileCuffed()
     while isHandcuffed do
         local playerPed = PlayerPedId()
-        if not (IsPedRagdoll(playerPed) or IsPedGettingUp(playerPed)) and not IsEntityPlayingAnim(playerPed, 'mp_arresting', 'idle', 3) then
+        -- The ragdoll and getting up checks prevents race-conditions when the game syncs the animation to other players if not (IsPedRagdoll(playerPed) or IsPedGettingUp(playerPed)) and not IsEntityPlayingAnim(playerPed, 'mp_arresting', 'idle', 3) then
             TaskPlayAnim(playerPed, 'mp_arresting', 'idle', 8.0, -8, -1, 49, 0.0, false, false, false)
         end

-        DisablePlayerFiring(playerId, true)
+        -- Prevents the player from punching / firing weapons DisablePlayerFiring(playerId, true)
         DisableControlAction(0, 140, true) -- INPUT_MELEE_ATTACK_LIGHT

         Wait(0)
     end
 end